michelleckelly/neonfluxr/README.md

     - K600 and travel time between sensor stations are extrapolated for each time point using the relationship between field measurements and discharge
     - Column names and formatting are changed to jive with `streamMetabolizer`'s requirements for metabolism modeling
 3. Model metabolism
-    - Functions for this step are in active development - see notes below!
+    - Functions for this step are in active development

-## Disclaimer
-This package is __not__ a product of NEON or USGS, and is __not__ supported, maintained, or endorsed by these agencies.